Snowiiii/Pumpkin/docs/config/logging.md

 :::

 #### `env`: Boolean
-Weather to allow choosing the log level by setting the `RUST_LOG` environment variable or not.
+Whether to allow choosing the log level by setting the `RUST_LOG` environment variable or not.

 :::code-group
 ```toml [features.toml] {3}